The generalized underlap coefficient with an application in clustering: The generalized underlap coefficient

 The importance sampling procedure for estimating UNL is outlined in Algorithm \ref{alg:importance_sampling}.
 We describe the setting in which the densities of each group are obtained in a Bayesian framework, but the same strategy can be applied with alternative density estimators: one should simply plug the corresponding estimated densities into the importance sampling scheme.

 The accuracy and efficiency of importance sampling hinge on a wise choice of proposal density $q(x)$.
-It is crucial that $q(x)>0$ wherever $\max_{1\le k\le K} f_k(x)$ is nonzero to ensure that the ratio $\max_{1\le k\le K} f_k(x)/q(x)$ is well-defined.
+It is crucial that $q(x)>0$ wherever $\max_{1\le k\le K} \widehat{f}_k(x)$ is nonzero to ensure that the ratio $\max_{1\le k\le K} \widehat{f}_k(x)/q(x)$ is well-defined.
 Ideally, $q(x)$ should be chosen such that the variance of the estimator is minimized.
-Here, we set the proposal distribution as the mixture of the $K$ group densities: \(q(x) = \sum_{k=1}^{K} \pi_k \, f_k(x)\).
-A convenient choice is the equally weighted mixture $q(x)=1/K\sum_{k=1}^{K} f_k(x),$ obtained by setting \(\pi_k=1/K\).
+Here, we set the proposal distribution as the mixture of the $K$ group densities: \(q(x) = \sum_{k=1}^{K} \pi_k \, \widehat{f}_k(x)\).
+A convenient choice is the equally weighted mixture $q(x)=1/K\sum_{k=1}^{K} \widehat{f}_k(x),$ obtained by setting \(\pi_k=1/K\).

-This equally-weighted mixture proposal has two attractive properties: (i) supported match: because \(q(x)\) is positive wherever any \(f_k(x)\) is positive, hence the importance ratio is well defined on the entire support of the envelope; (ii) bounded weights: for every \(x_i\),
+This equally-weighted mixture proposal has two attractive properties: (i) support matching: because \(q(x)\) is positive wherever any \(\widehat{f}_k(x)\) is positive, hence the importance ratio is well defined; (ii) bounded weights: for every \(x_i\),